Christina Ayodele (CSB '16), Euan Kerr (Reporter for MPR), Stan Herd (Artist), and Rick King (COO of Technology for Thomson Rueters)

-In response to a gift to Minnesota Public Radio, the College of St. Benedict and St. John's University is pleased to offer two student fellowships at $5,000 each for full-time, summer internships with Minnesota Public Radio (MPR).
-Next summer (2014), one student from the College of St. Benedict and one student from St. John's University, will be selected to serve as MPR/Gary Eichten Fellows.
-Selected students will complete an internship at MPR, located in downtown St. Paul, learning the basics of news writing, reporting and production with a goal to write and produce material for MPR newscasts.
-This prestigious fellowship opportunity was created in honor of Gary Eichten, a 1969 St. John's University graduate, who wore many hats during his award-winning, 40-plus year career at Minnesota Public Radio.
+Minnesota Public Radio (MPR) is pleased to offer two student fellowships for the College of St. Benedict and St. John's University at $5,000 each for full-time summer internships in the MPR newsroom.
+Next summer (2016), two CSB/SJU students will serve as, will serve as MPR/Gary Eichten Fellows, with selected students completing an internship at MPR, located in downtown St. Paul.
+Fellows will learn the basics of news writing, reporting and production with a goal to write and produce material for MPR newscasts.
+The prestigious fellowship opportunity was created in honor of Gary Eichten, a 1969 St. John's University graduate, who wore many hats during his award-winning, 40-plus year career at Minnesota Public Radio.

 Learn writing, reporting and production techniques for radio.